 This is actually a common tactic when dealing with any type of roadway accident.
 Remember, the insurance company knows in some cases, once they deny a claim, victims will not always take the time to follow up on the claim.
 You should speak with your attorney and allow them to dispute the denial of your claim.
 Remember, once you have received a denial, there is a limited amount of time to file an appeal.
 Do not delay.

 My injuries mean I cannot return to my prior job.
 What do I do?

 As part of your bus accident injury claim, you can seek compensation for lost wages.
-Lost wages include the wages you would be collecting but in the case where you can’t return to work, it may also include future estimated wages.
+Lost wages include the wages you would be collecting.
+However, in the case where you can't return to work, it may also include future estimated wages.
 Your lawyer will request your medical records and help you determine the best way to proceed.

 How much is my bus accident injury claim worth?

 This question is difficult to answer.
 You must consider many factors when determining how much compensation to claim.
 The age, overall health, and injuries a victim suffers vary from accident to accident.

 Some compensation we may help you recover includes: